Expert Advice On Improving Your Home

 • Heat pump: Heat pumps transfer hot and cold air between your house and outside.
 They don't generate their own heating and cooling, so they work more efficiently in more mild climates and may not be as effective during Garner's hot summers.

-• Packaged heating and air: Packaged HVAC systems are more popular in smaller houses.
-Packaged systems consist of a single combined heating and cooling unit that's typically located in a basement or attic.
-This unit tends to be compact, efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems work best in smaller houses.
+They consist of a single combined air conditioner and heating unit, typically located in an attic or basement.
+This unit is typically small, cost-effective, and easy to maintain.

-HVAC maintenance prices vary depending on the particular service needed.
-HVAC systems are complex and may require different maintenance services.
-Fees for common services are as follows:
+HVAC maintenance prices differ based on the specific services needed.
+HVAC systems can be complicated and potentially require several different services.
+Fees for typical jobs are as follows:

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Keeping your grills, condenser fan blades, indoor evaporator coil, and ductwork clean helps your HVAC system function effectively and lowers your risk of mold.
-The National Air Duct Cleaners Association suggests cleaning your HVAC system when you notice it starting to get dirty.
+Keeping your condenser fan blades, indoor evaporator coil, grills, and ductwork clean helps your HVAC system function properly and lowers the risk of mold.
+The National Air Duct Cleaners Association suggests cleaning your HVAC when you notice things starting to get dirty.

 How To Choose a Local HVAC Company